 To explore how the parts were moving through the production line, the samples were aggregated by line and station number.
 We discovered there were several product categories in the dataset.

 Having finished with data cleaning, we went over to the feature engineering stage.
-Not to get into more technical detail, we list only the most critical things we did (but you’re free to ask about anything else in the comments):
+Not to get into more technical detail, we list only the most critical things we did (but you can ask about detailed work on equipment failure prediction in the comments):

 We encoded categorical data using one-hot encoding.